Investing in Bitcoin (BTC) or Grayscale Bitcoin Trust (GBTC) are currently the two of the easiest ways to purchase Bitcoin for the future.

 The SEC finally approved the first Bitcoin ETF when Proshares Bitcoin Futures ETF offered another alternative for Bitcoin investors.
 Grayscale also wants to convert its Bitcoin trust into a spot ETF to gain more exposure.
 Grayscale’s head of Global ETFs David Lavalle expects the SEC to approve the conversion by July 2022.

 These are the only ways to gain Bitcoin exposure unless you purchase Bitcoin stocks that hold BTC on its balance sheet.

-If you’re new to Bitcoin then you’ll probably wonder which one is the better investment.
+If you’re new to Bitcoin then you’re probably wondering which one is the better investment.
 I personally hold both BTC and GBTC so I can help answer this question with first-hand experience.

-In this article, I’ll describe both investments then perform a pros and cons analysis to help you determine which investment is the best for you.
+In this article, I’ll describe both investments to help you determine which investment is the best for you.

 Table of Contents